It is the International Year of Plant Health

 Emergency preparedness and response

-National pests & disease outbreak for information on national pest, disease and weed incursions.
+See National pests & disease outbreak for information on national pest, disease and weed incursions and arrangements.

 Australians are also encouraged to avoid spreading existing pests, diseases and weeds from one part of the country to another.
 The Australian Interstate Quarantine website provides advice on biosecurity zones and legally binding restrictions for commercial travellers and holidaymakers alike.

 Working with the Australian Chief Plant Protection Officer

 The Australian Chief Plant Protection Officer (ACPPO) provides leadership in the development of national plant health policy and an international focus for Australia’s plant health.

 The ACPPO works on a range of activities directed at maintaining our plant health status and preparedness and responding to plant health issues, such as incursions of emergency plant pests.
 Much of this is done in partnership with state and territory governments, plant industries and Plant Health Australia.